xlcnd/isbntools/CONTRIBUTING.md

 ## Suggestions

+Read the [dev notes](http://isbntools.readthedocs.org/en/latest/devs.html) in the documentation.

-Read [issues/enhancement](http://bit.ly/1mctuZk) for possible enhancements to the code.
+Goto [issues/enhancement](http://bit.ly/1mctuZk) for possible enhancements to the code.
 If you have some idea that is not there enter your own.
 Select some focused issue and enter some comments on how you plan to tackle it.

-See if your code can be written as a pluggin.
+See if your code can be written as a *pluggin* (a new metadata provider) or as a *user script* [they are easier!].

+For contributions to the core, you cannot use external libraries (except standard lib), and must be pure python.
+There is another package `isbntools.contrib` where these requirements are not applied (new repo comming soon!).

 ## Important